 - The result is a “truly” modular and well-structured software, and

 - Functional Programming is becoming more and more important in C++ because we are adding “native” concurrency and obtaining “truly” modular and well-structured software by using a powerful and “appreciated" programming language as is C++.

 How to get your book

-I will send to all of you an E-Mail at Sunday including the coupon code for the voucher.
+I will send all of you an E-Mail on Sunday including the coupon code for the voucher.
 Here is the link to the book: https://www.manning.com/books/functional-programming-in-cplusplus.
 If you have any issues using the coupon code, please let me known.
 Ivan will help you.
-The coupon codes are valid until May, the 17th 2017.
+The coupon codes are valid until May, 17th 2017.

 Thanks in particular to Jon Hess, Lakshman, Christian Wittenhorst, Sherhy Pyton, Dendi Suhubdy, Sudhakar Belagurusamy, and Richard Sargeant.

 My special thanks to Embarcadero